paulipa/sico-wiki/joinus.md

 The default entry corporations are english speaking only.
 If you are looking for corporations within the coalition that do not communicate in english have a look at the following channels:

-- For russian corporations join channel `Sico Public RU`
+- For russian corporations join channel `LinkNet Public RU`
-- For chinese corporations join channel `Sico Public ZH`
+- For chinese corporations join channel `LinkNet Public ZH`
-- For korean corporations join channel `Sico Public KO`
+- For korean corporations join channel `LinkNet Public KO`

 Follow the information in the pinned message in each channel to proceed to join the corporation of your choice.

-# Joining coalition as a corporation
+# Joining community as a corporation
-If you are seeking to join the coalition as a corporation please refer to the coalition rules and the requirements for different types of coalition corporations in here: [Requirements for coalition corporations](/community/rules#requirements-for-all-coalition-members)
+If you are seeking to join the community as a corporation please refer to the community rules and the requirements for different types of community corporations in here: [Requirements for community corporations](/community/rules#requirements-for-all-coalition-members)